 Hildorf remembers the importance of each member of Sparrow’s cancer team, from the person who helped her into her Patient’s gown for the first time to those who organized her chemotherapy and radiation treatments.

 “Everything you need is there.
 Every level of your cancer treatment can be accommodated there.
 Dr. (James) Herman and his family have really worked hard to make cancer disappear for many, many people in Mid-Michigan.”

 Hildorf praises the experience at Herbert-Herman Cancer Center for being a “team effort of just wonderful care”.

 “You couldn’t find a better place.
 The Cancer Center represents thoughtful efforts of planning for success.”

 The Herbert-Herman Cancer Center features a multi-disciplinary team approach that puts the Patient at the center of everything we do.
 Patients will see a team of clinicians under one roof and in one visit, rather than making separate appointments with specialists from different practices.
 Each Patient will receive an individualized treatment plan with input from numerous specialists.
 Each major cancer has its own clinic, such as breast, lung, and colorectal cancer.

 Sparrow is transforming care through innovation such as the region’s only cancer genetics counselor and access to cutting-edge clinical trials.
-Sparrow’s certified genetics counselor has access to geneticists and counselors from our partners at the Mayo Clinic, when needed.
 The Herbert-Herman Cancer Center is home to the largest clinical trials program in the region and the only one accepting Phase 1-3 clinical trials not accessible to Patients anywhere else locally.